rachelsoh2606/SEG2102-DBMS-Comparison/Cassandra/readme.txt

 Verification: Repeat the tracing steps above to compare the "Duration" field in system_traces.sessions.

 2. Global Sorting via Dummy Bucketing
 For global sorting (e.g., Top 10 transactions by amount), we use the Dummy Bucket technique.
-This forces related data into a single partition for efficient clustering order retrieval (refer to unoptimized_approach.sql and optimized_approach.sql)
+This forces related data into a single partition for efficient clustering order retrieval (refer to optimization_approach.sql)

 Data Migration Pipeline
 Since the raw dataset lacks a bucket column, we use an awk pipeline to inject the dummy_bucket value ('all') during the data transfer: